After your child’s GCSE examinations in Year 11, they may want to stay at school or go to college to complete their A levels.

 A levels were changed in 2000 to be GCE A levels, splitting into two units that introduced a separate AS and A2 level.
 Spread out over two years, the changes were made so students could broaden their knowledge of their subjects.

 A levels can either be studied at secondary school within Sixth Form or at college if they choose to leave school.
-Students usually pick four AS levels to study during the first year, then drop one of the subjects in year two when they complete their A levels.
+Lots of students choose to pick four AS levels to study during the first year, then drop one of the subjects in year two when they complete their A levels.